 Our brains are wonderful processors capable of making sense of the huge amount of sensory input we receive every day.
 But sometimes, our first interpretation of sensory data can lead us astray.
-This week, columnist Esther Derby shows us how assuming our interpretation of events holds the truth of the matter can damage relationships, and how testing our interpretations can help.
+Esther Derby shows us how assuming our interpretation of events holds the truth of the matter can damage relationships, and how testing our interpretations can help.

 "Jim was trying to publicly humiliate me!"
 Dave asserted, "What a jerk."